mrpossoms/kirkroerig.com/kirkroerig/articles/policy_gradient.md

 First, we need to briefly cover what a policy is.
 At its simplest, a policy is a function that decides what action to take given some context.
 This function, how we define it and optimize its behavior is the core focus of this article, but more on this later.

-In the example below we have a simple environment with three possible actions _left_, _middle_ and _right_.
+In the example below we have a simple environment where the policy chooses from three possible actions _left_, _middle_ and _right_.
 The corresponding buttons allow you to select which action you want to reward the <a href="#policy" title="A policy is...">policy</a> for choosing.

 <canvas id="policy_gradient_ex"></canvas>
 <center>